Jay McInerney: Personal life

 His first wife was fashion model Linda Rossiter.
-His second wife was writer Merry Reymond.
+His second wife was writer Merry Reymond, a doctoral student in philosophy at Syracuse.
 For four years he lived with fashion model Marla Hanson.
 His third marriage, to Helen Bransford, lasted nine years, and the couple had fraternal twin children, John Barrett McInerney III and Maisie Bransford McInerney.
 In 2006, he married Anne Hearst.